Bistro 8150 — Chef Alayah | Mountain Dining | Elev8150 Anaconda MT

 Fire & Montana heritage

-Wood fire is not a gimmick here.
-At 8,150 feet, fire is warmth, flavor, and connection.
-Every menu reflects the landscape outside the window.
+Fire is not a gimmick here.
+At 8,150 feet, fire means warmth, flavor, survival, and connection.
+Every future menu will reflect the landscape outside the window.

 03

 Discovery Ski Area is nearby.
 The backcountry is out the door.
-When the day ends, Bistro 8150 is where it finishes — properly.
-Not a bar.
-An experience.
+Bistro 8150 is being built as the future place where those days end properly — not a bar, a real experience.

 04